Historic Orkney

 Italian Chapel & Churchill Barriers

-TICKETS INCLUDED.
-A moving Second World War story of creativity, faith, and resilience set within the wider naval landscape of Scapa Flow.
-The barriers themselves reveal how conflict reshaped Orkney’s geography and daily life.
+A WWII story of creativity and resilience in the Scapa Flow naval landscape.
+See how conflict physically reshaped Orkney’s geography and daily life.

 Stop 2: